arazok/trionic_python/ReadMe.md

 Of course you need to add the new compiled kernel modules can, can_raw and slcan into the /etc/modules.
 After boot they should be listed with lsmod.

+So, do a

+sudo modprobe can, can_raw, slcan

+The Lawicel CanUSB Adapter is configured and started for our Trionic with this command:

+sudo slcand -f -b 4037 -o /dev/ttyUSB0 slcan0

 If all this is running, then you only need to execute my python script "T5LiveData.py" I have changed my LXDE environment so that the script is started automatically in full screen mode It works like this: ....